 - Frieze Art Fairs – I used this to explore the Frieze Sculpture Park in Regent’s Park in August 2019.

-- Issuu – Magazine app that I used for reading the show guide when I attended the Naidex event in May 2018.
+- Issuu – Magazine app I used for reading the show guide when I attended the Naidex event in May 2018.

 - MoviePro – The main Camera app on the phone is perfectly fine for my needs, but I’ve used this more powerful app for Aniridia Network conference recordings in the past, as it supports the use of external microphones.